 Removal of obsolete equipment from service.

-AI video analytics can flag repeated use of older, non-compliant machines or bypassed safety features—creating visual records for safety audits.
-Incident investigation tools drastically reduce the time needed to review video and pinpoint unsafe machine use or outdated equipment in operation.
+Video AI can flag when people access areas around machinery where safety features (like light curtains) should be active, creating visual records for safety audits.
+Incident investigation tools significantly reduce the time needed to review video and pinpoint unsafe behaviors or the use of specific equipment.

 4. Rushed Work and Unsafe Shortcuts